-We are the oldest part of the oldest Church in the world.
-The Orthodox Church is a family of families, and the oldest part of that worldwide family is the Antiochian Orthodox Church.
+We are a part of the oldest Church in the world.
+The Orthodox Church is a family of families, and one of the oldest parts of that worldwide family is the Patriarchate of Antioch.

-The records of the Acts of the Apostles tell us a lot about our Church.
-It was in Antioch that the disciples were first called “Christians” – recorded in Acts 11:26.
-Antioch was then the third largest city in the world after Rome and Alexandria.
+The records of the Acts of the Apostles tell us a lot about Antioch.
+It was in Antioch that the disciples were first called ‘Christians’, recorded in Acts 11:26.
 Our first Bishop was St Peter, before he went to Rome and his martyrdom.
-Other famous Antiochians of that period were St Barnabas and St Luke, the author of the third Gospel and the Acts of the Apostles.

 Antioch is only one of many jurisdictional bodies, under groups of bishops who in full communion with each other.
 These include groups commonly called Greek Orthodox, Russian Orthodox, Romanian Orthodox and so forth.
 The Orthodox Church has no one administrative centre but is governed locally through these jurisdictions, often called collectively ‘Eastern Orthodox’.
 The Patriarchate of Antioch is among the earliest.